MicrosoftDocs/ai-builder/ai-builder-docs/improve-text-classification-performance.md

 ---
-title: Improve category classification model performance - AI Builder | Microsoft Docs
+title: Improve the performance of the category classification model - AI Builder | Microsoft Docs
-description: Provides tips to help you improve category classification model performance in AI Builder.
+description: Provides tips to help you improve the performance of the category classification model in AI Builder.
 author: raaourik
 ms.service: powerapps
 ms.topic: conceptual
 ms.custom: